 You go with your team and they answer the classic: The system was not designed for that.

-On these occasions you will have to evaluate with your team what things can be considered as guarantees of the project and what cannot, but surely you will already have enough experience so that in your next project take these types of requirements into account.
+On these occasions you will have to evaluate with your team what things can be considered as guarantees of the project and what cannot, but surely you will already have enough experience so that in your next project you take these types of requirements into account.

 Battle No. 5 Do you speak CLIENT?